axone-protocol/docs/docs/whitepaper/introduction.md

 - Enforces governance rules, including access rights and value transfers
 - Connects seamlessly to other blockchain networks using [IBC](https://ibcprotocol.org/)

-It is the single source of truth that is used to build autonomous and distributed data applications.
+It is the single source of truth that is used to build autonomous and distributed applications.

 ### Dataverse

-The Dataverse is comprised of datasets and services that are shared by sovereign network participants - they don't have to copy the data or the service somewhere else to make it available.
+The Dataverse is comprised of datasets and services that are shared by sovereign network participants - they don't have to copy the digital resource somewhere else to make it available.

 **Datasets** are bytes of information stored on a server (any data storage is possible, either decentralized like [IPFS](https://ipfs.io) or [Arweave](https://www.arweave.org/), or centralized like [AWS](https://aws.amazon.com/) or [Azure](https://azure.microsoft.com/)), indexed on the Blockchain and accessible through a dedicated gateway.